projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

 CPU Affinity
 *************

-Currently, we do not support vCPU migration; the assignment of vCPU mapping to pCPU is fixed at the time the VM is launched.
+We do not support vCPU migration; the assignment of vCPU mapping to pCPU is fixed at the time the VM is launched.
 The statically configured cpu_affinity in the VM configuration defines a superset of pCPUs that the VM is allowed to run on.
 One bit in this bitmap indicates that one pCPU